-If you reside in West Virginia and face criminal burglary offenses or charges of breaking and entering, make an appointment today with Stroebel & Johnson.
+If you reside in West Virginia and face criminal burglary offenses or charges of breaking and entering, make an appointment today with Stroebel & Stroebel.
 Our lawyers offer strong criminal defense, with strategies to help protect your freedom and rights.
 In West Virginia, Chapter 61 of the criminal code provides for up to ten years in jail for anyone convicted of burglary or breaking and entering.
-You need a lawyer who is strong and experienced with criminal defense, so contact our office in Charleston or Lewisburg today.
+You need a lawyer who is strong and experienced with criminal defense, so contact our office in Charleston today.

 Advice You Need on Burglary-Related Charges in WV

-Stroebel & Johnson provide criminal defense for clients that is tailored to the specific charges you face.
+Stroebel & Stroebel provide criminal defense for clients that is tailored to the specific charges you face.
 This is why it is important to speak with one of our attorneys right away, so we can work together to protect your rights.
 Experience shows many who face burglary-related charges may not be aware of the types of buildings covered under the law.
 West Virginia’s criminal code defines burglary of a “dwelling house.”
 This includes standard homes, as well as these common alternative structures:

 - Factory-built home

 - Mobile home

 - Modular home